opeyemi-code/tribute-page/README.md

 # tribute-page
-A Tribut page on Malcolm Gladwell
+A Tribute page in honor of Malcolm Gladwell